jili0/music-app/README.md

 ## 🔜 Planned Extensions

-- Dark mode for comfortable use at night
 - Integration of a music API for extended song selection
 - Create and save custom playlists
 - Equalizer for sound settings
-- Mobile app with React Native

 ## 🤝 Contribute